benhj/knoxcrypt/README.md

 `make` or `make all` will compile everything except the GUI, i.e., the following binaries:

 <pre>
 test           : unit tests various parts of the main api makeknoxcrypt  : builds knoxcrypt containers knoxcrypt      : fuse layer used for mounting knoxcrypt containers teashell       : shell utility used for accessing and modifying knoxcrypt containers
 </pre>

-To build a knoxcrypt container that uses AES256, with 4096 * 128000 bytes, use the `makeknoxcrypt` binary:
+To build a KnoxCrypt container that uses AES256, with 4096 * 128000 bytes, use the `makeknoxcrypt` binary:

 <pre>
 ./makeknoxcrypt ./test.bfs 128000